DMG Blockchain Solutions (CVE:DMGI) Stock Price Down 19.7% – What’s Next?

-DMG Blockchain Solutions Inc. (CVE:DMGI – Get Free Report)’s share price dropped 19.7% during mid-day trading on Monday .
+DMG Blockchain Solutions Inc. (CVE:DMGI – Get Free Report) was down 19.7% during mid-day trading on Monday .
 The stock traded as low as C$0.26 and last traded at C$0.27.
-Approximately 1,711,598 shares traded hands during trading, an increase of 268% from the average daily volume of 464,671 shares.
+Approximately 1,711,598 shares were traded during trading, an increase of 270% from the average daily volume of 462,370 shares.
 The stock had previously closed at C$0.33.

 About DMG Blockchain Solutions